Flowers of Shanghai

-Flowers of Shanghai is a 1998 Taiwanese drama film directed by Hou Hsiao-hsien.
+Flowers of Shanghai is a 1998 drama film directed by Hou Hsiao-hsien.
 It is based on the novel The Sing-song Girls of Shanghai (1892) by Han Bangqing, which was originally written in the Wu language (吳語) and translated into Mandarin Chinese by Eileen Chang.

 The film stars Tony Leung as a wealthy patron and Michiko Hada, Annie Shizuka Inoh, Shuan Fang, Jack Kao, Carina Lau, Rebecca Pan, Michelle Reis and Vicky Wei as "flower girls" in four high-end Shanghai brothels.
 It was voted the third best film of the 1990s in the Village Voice Film Poll conducted in 1999.

 The film had its world premiere at the main competition of the 1998 Cannes Film Festival, where it was nominated for the Palme d'Or.
 It was selected as the Taiwanese entry for the Best Foreign Language Film at the 71st Academy Awards, but it was not nominated.